keploy/community-blog/cm0otroau000209l3a8ox1q49.md

         * **Test Case TC001**: Login Successful

-8. **Maintain and Update Tests :**
+    ### **Maintain and Update Tests :**

     Regularly update your test scripts to reflect changes in the application.

-## Questions to keep in mind while looking for a tool :
+## How to choose the best Test Automation tool?

 1. How scalable is the tool?